AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-shortcut-websdk.md

 >[!CONTEXTUALHELP]
 >id="cja_migrate_aa_to_websdk"
->title="Migrate Analytics implementation to use Web SDK"
+>title="Migrate your Analytics implementation to use the Web SDK"
 >abstract="Instead of sending data through an XDM object, you can send all your variables in AppMeasurement format through the data object.
 This shortcut allows you to continue using your AppMeasurement logic to send data to Platform."

 <!-- markdownlint-enable MD034 -->